3.1m (10ft) by 1.25m (4ft)

 Layout operation is based on an imaginary week at Walker’s Ridge.
 In keeping with its supposed remote location, passenger services are handled by a single RDC (Rail Diesel Car) or a Gas-Electric rail car.
 Occasional freight trains bring in coal, fuel and other supplies for the community.
 The layout is a ‘shunting puzzle, and full use has to be made of the wye tracks to place the freight cars in the correct location for loading or unloading.
 On Sundays, tourist trains may visit Walker’s ridge, and these often have an open car or similar which needs turning on the wye before returning.
 Train operation is by DCC control, and points are solenoid operated via a CDU.

-This layout is owned and maintained by Barry & Penarth Model Railway Club as a tribute to two late members, Captain W (Bill) Walker R.F.A. (retired) and Brian Scoulding.
+This layout is owned and maintained by Geoff Cox of Barry & Penarth Model Railway Club as a tribute to two late members, Captain W (Bill) Walker R.F.A. (retired) and Brian Scoulding.

 The saw mill was built by Bill as a small diorama, and later given to Brian who, in 2002/3, incorporated it into a small railroad setting on a single baseboard, and named it ‘Walker’s Ridge’.
 It was exhibited in this form for a few years.